 February 22, Restoration Stories: Behind the Scenes at the Arboretum

 Marian Farrior, restoration work party manager and Michael Hansen, land care manager, UW–Madison Arboretum.
-Register» by February 19.
+Registration closed.

 March 1, Birds and Climate Change

 Benjamin Zuckerberg, Associate Professor, UW–Madison Department of Forest and Wildlife Ecology.
-Register» by February 26.
+Registration closed.
+Lecture is sold out.

 March 8, Citizen Scientist to PhD: A Story of Dragonflies, Helicopters, and Climate Change